fusioninventory/fusioninventory.github.io/documentation/fi4g/dmz/index.md

  - /documentation/fi4g/dmz.html
 ---

-# A way to deal with inventories in DMZ
+*Ways to deal with inventories in DMZ...*

-## Collect the inventories from DMZ agents
+# Collect the inventories from DMZ agents

 You can collect your DMZ inventories by using a limited script that get the POST request of the agents.